 The Marketors’ Trust has inspired hundreds of young marketers through its funding of annual awards, prizes, bursaries and other educational initiatives.
-Working through the Awards Committee, these education linked initiatives range from support for marketing apprenticeships and the Shine Schools’ Award to awards for the best marketing theses, best CIM students and a teaching excellence award for the Academy of Marketing.
+Working through the Awards committee, these education linked initiatives range from support for marketing apprenticeships and the Shine Schools’ Award to awards for the best marketing theses, best CIM students and a teaching excellence award for the Academy of Marketing.

 As the charity of a Livery Company, we support the City and the Mayoralty’s charitable initiatives to alleviate poverty and foster opportunities.
 We also support our Armed Forces affiliates and our affiliate Church of St. Bride’s.